-In IoT Security – Why We Need to be Securing the Internet of Things, we saw that security in IoT is absolutely critical.
+In IoT Security – Why We Need to Secure the Internet of Things, we saw that security in IoT is absolutely critical.
 Without proper security, vulnerable devices can threaten the privacy and safety of consumers, businesses, and governments alike.

 In Internet of Things Security Issues and Barriers to Change, we saw that there are many issues with IoT security right now and these issues aren’t easily fixed.
 We face a myriad of significant barriers that inhibit making the necessary changes.